Date

 Strategically resourcing for inclusive practices

-Principals, with the support of effective boards of trustees, coordinate time, money, people and actions to maximise the effectiveness of school-wide inclusive practices, including harnessing expertise in the community.
+Principals, with the support of school boards, coordinate time, money, people and actions to maximise the effectiveness of school-wide inclusive practices.

 Four suggestions for implementing this strategy: